List of Everybody Hates Chris characters

-This is a list of the main characters in the Emmy-nominated TV series Everybody Hates Chris.
+This is a list of the main characters in the Emmy-nominated TV series Everybody Hates Chris and the animated reboot Everybody Still Hates Chris.
 The fictional family is loosely based upon that of actor/comedian Chris Rock.

 Main characters

-Chris
+Chris Rock

-Chris (played by Tyler James Williams), is the ambitious, normal, responsible, intelligent, and kind-hearted, but troubled, unlucky, unpopular, untalented, nonathletic, underachieving, hapless, awkward, nerdy, vulnerable and mischievous eldest child and protagonist with anxiety disorder of the series.
-He wishes he was more like his younger brother, Drew.
-Regardless of whether Chris possesses any positive traits, he's certainly never treated as if he does (being disliked by the opposite race, unlike his siblings).
-He tries hard to fit in with his peers but often finds himself a victim of circumstance.
-Chris is bullied by everybody and beat up and ignored during his time at Corleone (with little protection obtained from teachers or faculty members), tortured by his sister, shown up by his brother, victimized by the racist teaching staff, ignored and rejected by girls (most of whom prefer Drew), slandered by his neighbors, robbed by neighborhood thugs, is underpaid at work, and receives tough love from his mother and distressing treatment from his father.
+Christopher Julius "Chris" Rock III (played by Tyler James Williams and voiced by Tim Johnson Jr.), is the ambitious, normal, responsible, intelligent, and kind-hearted, but troubled, unlucky, unpopular, untalented, nonathletic, underachieving, hapless, awkward, nerdy, vulnerable and put-upon eldest child and protagonist of the series.
+He wishes he was more like his younger brother, Drew (handsome, lucky, talented - or anything positive).
+Regardless of whether Chris possesses any positive traits, he's certainly never treated as if he does (being disliked by the opposite race or the opposite gender, unlike his siblings).
+He tries hard to fit in with his peers and make his family proud, but often finds himself a victim of circumstance due to his desperate methods of doing such.
+Chris is bullied during his time at Corleone (with little protection obtained from teachers or faculty members), frequently blackmailed and thrown under the bus by his sister, one upped and mate poached by his brother, singled out by the racist teaching staff, rejected and sometimes friendzoned by girls (most of whom Drew ends up taking), robbed by neighborhood thugs, is underpaid at work and is given excessive discipline and backseat treatment by his parents.
 As the eldest child, he is often put in charge of his younger siblings, but they usually disobey him and he usually has to take the blame for them.
-Next to all this, Chris is always the butt of the last jokes on each show.
+Next to all this, Chris is the butt of the last jokes in almost every episode.
 People just seem to hate him for inexplicable reasons.
 His luck does improve as the series progresses.
 One of his talents is playing Asteroids and the other is calling basketball games.
-As he gets older, Chris becomes interested in stand-up comedy and begins telling jokes in school.
+As he gets older, Chris becomes interested in stand-up comedy and begins telling jokes in school and upon starting high school at Tattaglia, he is far less often bullied or antagonized by anyone but Joey Caruso and his friends.
 At the end of the series – after being told that he has to repeat the tenth grade for constantly being late for school – he drops out and gets his GED, though his narrator dropped out due to bullying.
 He later grows up to be a rich and famous comedian.